HueCodes/HueCodes.github.io/README.md

 ## About me
 Math Student and Software engineer living in Seattle.
-I am interested in math, cybersecurity and robotics.
-Working towards mastering systems programming
+I am passionate about problem solving and am interested in math, cybersecurity and robotics.
+Working towards mastering low level systems programming

 ## Projects
 - HTTP/TCP reverse proxy built in Rust